Editorial note: This blog was originally posted on April 8, 2022, and has been updated on May 11, 2023.

 Flooding, fire, drought, and other weather-related risks have always been a danger to property and consumer wellbeing.
-However, with the changing climate, these risks are increasing in intensity and frequency, impacting the probability of damage, cost of utilities, price of insurance, and potential resale value of homes.
+However, with the changing climate, these risks are increasing in intensity and frequency, impacting the likelihood of damage, cost of utilities, price of insurance, and potential resale value of homes.

 In other states, fire risk is a major factor, with an estimated U.S. homes at high or extreme risk, according to Verisk Analytics.
-Every property faces climate risks, however formerly redlined areas are disproportionately affected by and .
+Every property faces climate risks, however historically disadvantaged areas are disproportionately affected by and .
 For these homeowners, understanding climate risks is even more essential in order to take steps towards mitigation and plan for the future.
 Individual climate risks will vary based on location thus it is important to focus on the relevant risks for your area.

-Some major real estate websites have already started including flood risk and other climate risks in their listings.
+Some major real estate websites already include flood risk and other climate risks in their listings.
 However, past flood damage can be hidden, costly to repair, and a sign of future risk.
 Before making an offer, look up a property’s climate risks using the resources below and for past flooding.

 As a homeowner, it is important for you to know your climate risk so you can be better prepared for future costs and climate events.
 Often climate risks are undisclosed and only reveal themselves over time.
 Start by assessing the overall climate risk to your property, focusing on the most severe risks.

 Next, evaluate how these risks may impact future insurance and utility costs as well as resale value.
 Examine your current budget and how it would be impacted by rising utilities and insurance costs.
 If your home is in an area that will get hotter or has high climate risks, these costs are likely to rise more than average.
-Additionally, if your property is severely impacted by climate risks, that can make it expensive or impossible to insure in the future, causing potential buyers to be wary.
+Additionally, if your property is severely impacted by climate risks, that could make it expensive or impossible to insure in the future, causing potential buyers to be wary.

 Lastly, investigate options to mitigate and adapt to your climate risk.
 FEMA has advice on how to protect your home from and .
 These can help but are no guarantee, thus additional insurance may be needed.
 To save on utility costs, consider energy efficiency or other improvements such as , , and energy efficient and . from the Inflation Reduction Act of 2022 can help decrease the total cost of certain improvements but watch out for potential scams or companies that promise unrealistic cost savings.

 As a renter, you are not responsible for damage to a property due to a climate event, but you can still be vulnerable to physical harm, displacement, and loss of belongings.
 In addition, rising utility payments will impact renters either directly, if they are responsible for paying utilities, or indirectly, through increased rent.